Finite temperature quantum noise correlations as a probe for topological helical edge modes: Quantum noise in quantum spin Hall setup

-Similarly, the quantum noise autocorrelation in terminals $2$ or $4$ are the same; it can be seen by exchanging $\mu$ and $\mu_0$ in $S_{11}^q$.
-The quantum noise autocorrelations $S_{11}^q, S_{22}^q, S_{33}^q, S_{44}^q$ changes symmetrically with the applied voltage($eV = \mu - \mu_0$).
-We had already seen that for the topological helical case($p=0$), the quantum noise autocorrelation changes symmetrically with the applied voltage.
-In contrast, the autocorrelations for trivial helical edge modes change symmetrically for different values of spin-flip probability($p$).
-Thus, for this setup, the trivial and topological helical edge modes are not distinguished via the quantum noise autocorrelation.
+Here, we can see that all the quantum noise autocorrelations are same in the limit $\mu, \mu_0 \gg k_B \mathcal{T}$.
+We had already seen that for the topological helical case ($p=0$), the quantum noise autocorrelation changes symmetrically with the applied voltage.
+In the helical case, both thermal and shot noise are finite.
+This has been explained below Eq.~(\ref{eq:86}).
+Similarly, the autocorrelations for trivial helical edge modes are a combination of both thermal and shot noise.
+They change symmetrically for different values of spin-flip probability ($p$), but they differ in magnitudes in different regimes, which has been highlighted in Table~\ref{Table 4}.
+Herein the shot noise-like contribution appears due to the spin-flipper being a virtual constriction with spin-flip scattering probability $p$, which means if we put $p = 0$, we will get the topological helical result as shown in Eq.~(\ref{eq:92}).

+{The quantum noise autocorrelation in terminal 1, which is the same to the autocorrelations in other terminals in the limit $\mu, \mu_0\gg k_B \mathcal{T}$.
+Here, we can have three distinct regimes.}